immarisabel/confettiSocial/README.md

 ### TO TEST:

 Make sure you update `db_connection.php` with your own database information.
-Also use the SQL file for the tables.
+Also use `tables.sql` file for the tables.